 "If you weigh the same on Jan.
 2 as you did the day before Thanksgiving, declare victory," says clinical psychologist Gerard J. Musante, PhD.
 "Don't try to lose weight over the holidays.
 Instead go into maintenance mode."
 This advice comes from the man who pioneered a behavioral approach to weight management and founded Structure House, a residential weight loss program in Durham, N.C., 25 years ago.

 So you have the best intentions of getting through the holidays without gaining weight, but your resolve vanishes with one or two drinks of wine, beer, or eggnog.
-Three experts talked to WebMD about the effects of alcohol on eating behaviors and how you can stay in charge of your eating and enjoy the holidays at the same time.
+It's no secret that alcohol can affect how you behave -- including what you eat.

 Alcohol Is Sneaky